-The only area identified in the entire EU region in 2021 where adoption of MON 810 was greater than 60% was the Ebro valley (Northeast Iberia) in Spain; MON 810 adoption in other regions (Central Iberia, the Southwest of Spain and Portugal) was well below 60%.
-Therefore, larval sampling of O. nubilalis and S. nonagrioides for the monitoring activities in the 2021 maize growing season concentrated in the Ebro valley as described in the 2019 revised IRM plan (Appendix 6) and as recommended by EFSA (EFSA, 2016a, 2016b, 2017, 2018, 2019a, 2020, 2021, 2022).
+The only areas identified in the entire EU region in 2022 where adoption of MON 810 was greater than 60% were the Ebro valley and the Girona region (Northeast Iberia) in Spain; MON 810 adoption in other regions (Central Iberia, the Southwest of Spain and Portugal) was well below 60%.
+Therefore, in line with the harmonised IRM plan (Appendix 6) and the EFSA recommendations (Annex 2: EFSA statements 2.16 to 2.26), larval sampling of O. nubilalis and S. nonagrioides for the monitoring activities in the 2022 maize growing season concentrated in the Ebro valley and Girona.
+This was the first season in which larval samples were collected from Girona (new Zone 2).
+Due to their proximity, the former Zones 1 (Lanaja, Huesca) and 2 (Candasnos, Huesca) have been merged into one zone (Zone 1).
+Navarra remains as Zone 3.
 No larval samples for O. nubilalis and S. nonagrioides were collected from the other growing areas as the adoption of MON 810 was below 60%.

 Bayer also would like to reiterate that mortality prior to susceptibility testing is caused by many factors that cannot be fully controlled or predicted (e.g. larvae parasitism; poor fitness as the larvae are collected from areas with high adoption of MON 810 maize).
 The laboratories performing the bioassays have very broad experience working with larval populations of O. nubilialis and S. nonagroides.
 They have qualified staff and apply good experimental practices to generate high-quality data.
-Bayer welcomes also of EFSA's acknowledgment that "rearing and maintenance of insect populations entails some practical challenges and that many factors contribute to mortality before susceptibility testing, and that it is not possible to control some of those (e.g. parasitism of corn borer larvae by hymenopteran species, insect pathogens)"(EFSA, 2022).
+Bayer welcomes also of EFSA's acknowledgment that "rearing and maintenance of insect populations entails some practical challenges and that many factors contribute to mortality before susceptibility testing, and that it is not possible to control some of those (e.g. parasitism of corn borer larvae by hymenopteran species, insect pathogens)" (Annex 2: EFSA statement 2.13).

-During the 2021 growing season, Bayer continued its field collection efforts for both target pests for the laboratory assays.
-As in the previous years, in 2021, bioassays at a single diagnostic concentration (DC) estimated from historical MIC99 values were used to evaluate changes in susceptibility of the target pests to the Cry1Ab protein (see Appendix 7 and Appendix 8).
+During the 2022 growing season, Bayer continued its field collection efforts for both target pests for the laboratory assays.
+As in the previous years, in 2022, bioassays at a single diagnostic concentration (DC) estimated from historical MIC99 values were used to evaluate changes in susceptibility of the target pests to the Cry1Ab protein (see Appendix 7 and Appendix 8).
 This method increases the effectiveness and sensitivity of the assay (relative to concentration-response assays) for detecting changes in susceptibility to the Cry protein.
-Therefore the use of a diagnostic concentration assay is appropriate based on the monitoring goals (detecting resistance at low frequencies), the experience gained, and expert opinions in the scientific literature (Roush and Miller, 1986; Sims et al., 1996).
+Therefore, the use of a diagnostic concentration assay is appropriate based on the monitoring goals (detecting resistance at low frequencies), the experience gained, and expert opinions in the scientific literature (Roush and Miller, 1986; Sims et al., 1996).